wolfvictorOSI/Edge-Data-Store-Docs/V1/Docker/EdgeDocker.md

 ### ARM32 Processor

-1. Create the following Docker file in the directory where you want to create and/or run the container:
+1. Create the following Dockerfile in the directory where you want to create and/or run the container:

 ```docker
 FROM mcr.microsoft.com/dotnet/core/sdk:2.2